 In addition to extensive liaison with the primary school and with parents/carers, all pupils are assessed on entry to Pleckgate and this informs setting; at Key Stage 3, pupils are taught across 8 or 10 sets for all subjects.
-This enables pupils of similar ability to be taught together, ensuring the curriculum can be tailored to their ability levels with a relatively small range of ability within each set.
-In addition, in Years 7, 8 and 9, a Key Stage 3 class, made up of pupils working at National Curriculum level 2s, is taught within the Learning Support Department.
-The focus of this class is the acquisition of basic skills and the emphasis is very much on literacy and numeracy, which is embedded into the whole curriculum.
-Pupils functioning at lower levels than this are taught an alternative, personalised curriculum, much like those delivered in special schools.
-From September 2017, this class consisted of ten pupils from years 7 to 10.Pupils are assessed using P-Scales and the focus is on life skills, preparation for adulthood and promoting independence.
+This enables pupils of similar ability to be taught together and that the curriculum is tailored to their ability levels with a relatively small range of ability within each set.
+Pupils functioning at the lowest levels are taught an alternative, personalised curriculum, much like those delivered in special schools.
+From September 2018, this class consists of ten pupils in years 7 to 11 and the pupils are studying towards Asdan qualifications in English, maths, science, history, geography and RE.
+They regularly assessed in literacy and numeracy and there is focus is on life skills, preparation for adulthood and promoting independence.